saiwolf/FlashMessage/README.md

 In a nutshell, this library exports functions and a few Razor View Partials that work in tandem to display a Flash Message or a Form Alert using [`TempData`](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/app-state?view=aspnetcore-3.1#tempdata) and
-Bootstrap 4 for the Alert styling.
+Bootstrap for the Alert styling.

 By using `TempData`, the flash message is only shown once.
 A refresh or reload will cause the message to disappear.

 ## Requirements

-1. An ASP.NET 5 or Core 3.1 Web App.
+1. An ASP.NET Web App.
 Razor Pages and/or MVC supported.
 2. Bootstrap 4.6 or Bootstrap 5.1.

 ## Example Apps